Crinax/react-rect-draw/README.md

 # Generate rectangle React + canvas

-Use `yarn start` and try to with hold cursor draw a rectangle :D
+Use `yarn start` and try drawing a rectangle while holding down the mouse button :D